 What’s more, the marsh in the park provides a place for frogs, toads, salamanders, and turtles to breed.
+In fact, new species are regularly discovered in the park.
+Just 69 species were discovered in the last year alone!
 The Park is truly an amazing place to see the bounty of nature.

 The Mount Vernon Trail is not your average park.
-It is an 18-mile-long paved trail that stretches from The Mount Vernon Estate of George Washington to Theodore Roosevelt Island.
+It is a 17-mile-long paved trail that stretches from The Mount Vernon Estate of George Washington to Theodore Roosevelt Island.
 It connects to other trailers like the Potomac Heritage and the Four Mile Run.

 You can enjoy sweeping views of the Washington skyline when going for a walk, a run, or by bike.
 The park is open from 6 am to 10 pm and is open for commuters at any time.
 It parallels the parkway between the Theodore Roosevelt Island and Mount Vernon itself.